kuerbis/Term-Choose-p6/README.md

 ### tabs-info

-If *info* lines are folded, the option *tabs-info* allows one to insert spaces at beginning of the folded lines.
-It is also possible, to set a right margin.
+The option *tabs-info* allows one to insert spaces at beginning and the end of *info* lines.

-The option *tabs-info* expects a list with one to three elements:
+*tabs-info* expects a list with one to three elements:

 - the first element (initial tab) sets the number of spaces inserted at beginning of paragraphs